rizwan-kh/rizwan-kh.github.io/content/posts/azdo-send-json-request.md

 flat_json = flatten_json.flatten(data,'_')
 print(flat_json)
 '''
-the above command gives us below output, which is single layer JSON {
+the above command gives us the below output, which is single layer of JSON {
  'a': 1,
  'b': 2,